RaySingerNZ/react-introduction-wiki/10-Route-Parameters.md

 state is as I have in the contructor.
 If you want to change it anwhere else you should use the `this.setState` function and not directly access to the state. application state is a big topic and this tutorial doesn't really delve into it much, just enough to show you how React works.

-In the above example I am setting the state equal to an object that has a key `employee` and that is set to the return value of `getEmployee` using the `employeeId` param from the route.
+In the above example I am setting the state equal to an object that has a key `employee`.
+I am seeting `employee` equal to the result of my call to `getEmployee` using the `employeeId` param from the route params.
 In a more serious application you would use a state management system like [Redux](https://github.com/reactjs/redux) to manage this but I am using a mock API to make the example clearer.

 Inside my render function I use the object deconstructor to get all the required fields out of `this.state.employee` that was set in the components contructor.
 This profile container should probably be broken up into more components, but we will do that shortly.
 Have a look at how we can so easily replace all our static content with dynamic content